ec-jrc/lisflood-code/README.md

 git clone --single-branch --branch master https://github.com/ec-jrc/lisflood-code.git
 ```

-2. Install requirements into a python 2.7 virtualenv.
+2. Install requirements into a Python 3 virtualenv.
 We recommend to follow the instructions on [virtualenv docs](https://virtualenv.pypa.io/en/latest/).
-Assuming you activated your virtual environment:
+Assuming you've activated your virtual environment, you can now install requirements with pip:

 ```bash
 cd lisflood-code  # move into lisflood-code project directory